apache/hawq-docs/clientaccess/client_auth.md

 title: Configuring Client Authentication
 ---

-This topic explains how to configure client connections and authentication for HAWQ.

 When a HAWQ system is first initialized, the system contains one predefined *superuser* role.
 This role will have the same name as the operating system user who initialized the HAWQ system.
 This role is referred to as `gpadmin`.
 By default, the system is configured to only allow local connections to the database from the `gpadmin` role.
 To allow any other roles to connect, or to allow connections from remote hosts, you configure HAWQ to allow such connections.

 ## Allowing Connections to HAWQ <a id="topic2"></a>